Roslavl constituency

-The Roslavl constituency (No.176) is a Russian legislative constituency in Smolensk Oblast.
-The constituency covers southern part of Smolensk and southern Smolensk Oblast.
-After 2025 redistricting Smolensk Oblast is slated to lose one of its two constituencies, so Roslavl constituency is going to be dissolved and merged with Smolensk constituency.
+The Roslavl constituency (No.176) was a Russian legislative constituency in Smolensk Oblast in 2016–2026.
+The constituency covered southern part of Smolensk and southern Smolensk Oblast.
+After 2025 redistricting Smolensk Oblast lost one of its two constituencies, so Roslavl constituency was dissolved and merged with Smolensk constituency.

-The constituency has been represented since 2021 by Liberal Democratic deputy Sergey Leonov, former Senator and 2016 candidate for this seat, who won the open seat, succeeding one-term United Russia incumbent Olga Okenuva.
+The constituency was last represented by Liberal Democratic deputy Sergey Leonov, former Senator and 2016 candidate for this seat, who won the open seat in 2021, succeeding one-term United Russia incumbent Olga Okuneva.
+Leonov unsuccessfully sought re-election to the State Duma in 2026 on the LDPR party list.